 Finally, Rei stopped at the base of a mountain where water was falling out from the side into a pool.
 She quickly took off her boots and utility belt and jumped in.
 Kiko and I watched her splash about from the side.

 Kiko shook her head.
 “We’re not even here five minutes and you already take off.”

 “Aw come on Aki!
 When’s the last time we went swimming?!”

 Kiko contemplated and then sighed before joining her.
 “Aren’t you coming in?” she asked me.

 “Nah that’s okay.
 You guys have fun.”
 I said, trying to sound uninterested.

 Kiko read me like a book and gave me a little smile.
 “You can’t swim can you?”

-“Grab our stuff and hide” she said to me as she took out her knife from underwater and dragged Rei behind the falling water.
+“Grab our stuff and hide,” she said to me as she dragged Rei behind the falling water.